FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/identifier-mapping.md

 ### Identifier Equivalences

 Identifier equivalences can come about in several ways and capture different forms of relationship.
+For example, a database may declare that their record is the same as an entry in another because they share the same name, or they may declare it based on a common representation (gene sequence or InChI).
+To support reuse of the data, the `provenance` of the cross-references need to be made explicit.

+Depending on the nature of the data, there are different ways that equivalences can be computed.
+The following is a list of recipes that give details.